 Turns out Old Lady High’s husband was a forager, and his search for firewood to keep carnivorous beasts away during his long trips led him to someone who knew which wood burns best.
 Roger proposed a small man’s deal, promising to give away the best firewood of the forest in the exchange of Lord High’s wife’s name.
 But big men don’t like dealing with small men, and in his haught the Lord ended up slighting Roger, and Roger directed him to the firewood beside the wolves’ den.

 Lord High left Lady High riches and desolation in aplenty.
 To find a way to curb the forlorn reaches of her old age, Old Lady High took to horse tending, then to croquet, and apples seemed to be her latest fancy.
 She had the best apple trees brought to her yard from the world, which bore fruit sweeter than nectar.
 She had the biggest tree planted closest to her tea table in the yard, and had also installed a ladder to get up and choose the biggest, reddest, and juiciest apples for tea.
+Such was her love for that tree, that no servant was allowed to pry the apples off it, she would pluck them herself.

-One fine day, brave Old Lady High climbed the ladder herself, but all the nearby apples had been plucked.
+One fine day, brave Old Lady High climbed the ladder, but all the nearby apples had been plucked.
 She kept on climbing higher and higher, but her desire wasn’t fulfilled by what she saw.
 She decided to climb onto a thick branch as she saw a couple of apples, agile as ever, but as she stretched to reach the apples her leg slipped, hit the ladder, which hit all the way down.
 Old Lady High was stuck, but was too posh to scream out for help.

 As a happenstance, Mr. Löwe, a special guest and a friend of Lord High’s, arrived at the scene.
 Mr Löwe, short of sight and low on hearing.